technosaby/technosaby.github.io/_pages/gsoc/gsoc.md

 sound effects from noisy or human labeled data sets after they are pre-processed to avoid acoustic domain mismatch problems."*

-My mentor is Austin Bennett.
+My mentors are Austin Bennett, Ahmed Ismail Zahran & Mark Turner.